 By working with a small group of approved suppliers, ideally ones that provide an integrated eProcurement system, which makes ordering easier for the end user, it’s possible to dramatically cut maverick spend and streamline the entire MRO process.

 "So many manufacturers have stores full of all sorts of different brands and products, which are all classified as working capital"Del Tiwana, Industry Sector Manager, RS

-The final area that companies should be reviewing is the amount of MRO stock it holds on premises.
+The final area that companies should be reviewing is the amount of MRO stock held on site.
 “So many manufacturers in this sector have stores full of all sorts of different brands and products,” says Tiwana.
-“And if you’re holding stock it is all classified as working capital.
-At RS we can help customers review that stock and in many cases most of it isn’t needed because we can deliver replacements next day, which frees up space and working capital.
+“Holding this stock is classified as working capital.
+At RS we can help customers review that stock and in many cases work with them to free up cash.

 “And, if a company has stock that is definitely needed on-site, it’s possible to support this through our comprehensive range of managed inventory services.
 The need to monitor and ensure cash is not tied up in unnecessary inventory such as industrial supplies, can be reduced by regularly reviewing stock, consumption and maintaining minimum and maximum levels.”